 Donation After Cardiac Death (DCD)

 Donation after cardiac death (DCD) is an organ procurement process for transplantation in patients with irreversible brain injuries who do not meet the formal criteria of brain death.
-These patients are transitioned to “comfort measures only”, liberated from the mechanical ventilator, and given 60-120 minutes (depending on the institution) for cardio-respiratory death.
+These patients are transitioned to “comfort measures only”, liberated from the mechanical ventilator, and given 60-120 minutes (depending on the institution) for cardiopulmonary death.
 After death pronouncement, organ procurement begins in the operating room (OR).

 The ICU-trained anesthesiologists at my institution have an agreement with our organ procurement organization (OPO), LifeGift, and the hospital where we aim to streamline this process.
 As with any organ donation process, coordination is essential.
 The OPO has a discussion about DCD with the patient’s family, procuring surgeons are contacted, and a tentative OR time is set.